-I have to be honest that I really am not a fan of anything-coconut (lol!), but I am glad that my gestational diabetic condition “forced” me to try coconut products.
-Because they are lovely!
+I have to be honest that I really am not a fan of anything-coconut (lol!), but I am glad that my condition “forced” me to try coconut products.
+Because coconut carries a lovely flavor, really!

 So a couple of days back, I saw a bunch of really green and nice pandan leaves, and decided to make a pandan cake.
-My cake is brownish (again) due to the use of the coconut sugar – well, my entire meringue was light brown in color!
+My cake is brownish-green here (again) due to the use of the coconut sugar – well, my entire meringue was light brown in color!
 Haha!

 I feel that this cake seems slightly denser; however it is soft and moist.
 Perhaps the next time I would try to add 1 more egg white into the meringue and see if it lightens up the cake 🙂